How did Help for Heroes start?

 Help for Heroes has built a nationwide recovery network from scratch.
 This includes not only a grant giving capability but also four Help for Heroes Recovery Centres, which have been purpose-built with charity funds and which support around 4,000 individuals every year.

-As at 30 September 2015, Help for Heroes has provided over 8,866 financial grants to individuals to the value of £10.6m.
+Help for Heroes has provided over 10,000 financial grants to individuals to the value of £12.6m.

 The Charity has funded, or worked with, over 60 specialist charities and organisations to date, spending over £31m delivering support to Veterans, Serving personnel and families.